chbrown/confrm/README.md

 ## Amazon SES Config

 The app uses Amazon (AWS) Simple Email Service to send email, and `boto` as the API driver.
-SES pricing, $0.10 per thousand emails, isn't bad, I'd say--- because `postfix` is a pain to configure.
+SES pricing, $0.10 per thousand emails, isn't bad, I'd say—because `postfix` is a pain to configure.

 Put the following in /etc/boto.cfg